 Reach For The Wall, a non-profit formed by the following group of swim parents, seeks to be your go-to source for comprehensive coverage for local swimming in the DC metro area, including Potomac Valley Swimming, summer leagues, high school, masters swimming and open water.

-- Rich House, a native of Maryland, grew up swimming in the MCSL (Daleview), PVS (Curl-Burke) and in college at the University of Massachusetts, where he was a member of 4 consecutive New England Championship teams.
+- Rich House (Editor/Operations) a native of Maryland, grew up swimming in the MCSL (Daleview), PVS (Curl-Burke) and in college at the University of Massachusetts, where he was a member of 4 consecutive New England Championship teams.
 After college, he returned to the area to begin a coaching career, 5 short years later, he headed back to UMass to earn a MBA and serve as Assistant Coach for the Men’s team.
-Currently he’s a father of two, coaching the mini’s at All Star Aquatics and holding down a full time job in the IT industry.
+Currently he’s a father of two swimmers and holding down a full time job in the IT industry.

 - David Meisel (Marketing) grew up swimming in Iowa (yes, they swim in Iowa).
 He has three swimmers who all love breaststroke (what?)!
 His kids swim for ASA, NCC Sharx-MCSL, and BCC-High School.
 By day he is a Management Consultant in the IT arena and at night he is busy living the Seinfeld-esque life.
 Also a pet owner he has a dog named Tovah…means good in Hebrew…but she is quite the bad dog.
 She had to live with a trainer for 4 to 6 weeks, came home still an untrained dog.
 Good thing he had better luck with his kids!